Unsupervised Learning of Neurosymbolic Encoders: Neurosymbolic Encoders

 \subsection{Dealing with Posterior and Index Collapse}

-Deep latent variable models, especially those with discrete latent variables, are notoriously prone to both posterior \cite{bowman2015generating, chen2016variational, oord2017neural} and index \cite{kaiser2018fast} collapse.
-Since our algorithms optimize for such models repeatedly, we can be more susceptible to these failure modes.
-There are many approaches available for tackling both these issues, but we emphasize that these contributions are orthogonal to ours; as techniques for preventing posterior and index collapse improve, so will the robustness of our algorithm.
-Below, we summarize two strategies that we found to work well in our setting.
+Deep latent variable models, especially those with discrete latent variables, are notoriously prone to both posterior \citep{bowman2015generating, chen2016variational, oord2017neural} and index \citep{kaiser2018fast} collapse.
+Since our algorithms optimize for such models repeatedly, they can be susceptible to these failure modes.
+Below, we summarize two strategies that we found to work well in our setting.\footnote{There are many approaches available for tackling both these issues, but we emphasize that these contributions are orthogonal to ours; as techniques for preventing posterior and index collapse improve, so will the robustness of our algorithm.}

-\textbf{Adversarial information factorization} \cite{creswell2017adversarial} introduces an adversarial network $A_{\omega}$ that aims to predict $\Zsymb$ from $\Zneural$.
-Maximizing this adversarial loss can prevent index collapse, the phenomenon where all data is encoded into the same class, as doing so would would fail to fool the adversary.
+\textbf{Adversarial information factorization.} Index collapse is the phenomenon in which all data is encoded into one class, resulting in a discrete latent variable $\Zsymb$ that is effectively meaningless. \citet{creswell2017adversarial} counteracts index collapse by introducing an adversarial network $A_{\omega}$ and maximizing the adversarial loss below to ensure that the adversary $A_{\omega}$ cannot successfully predict $\Zsymb$ from $\Zneural$.

-\textbf{Channel capacity constraint} \cite{burgess2018understanding, dupont2018learning} forces the KL divergence terms to match capacities $C_{\phi}$ and $C_{(\alpha, \psi)}$ that are gradually increased from 0 during training.
-Since the KL divergence is an upper bound on the mutual information between latent variables and the data \cite{kim2018disentangling, dupont2018learning}, this encourages the latent variables to encode information and aims to prevent posterior collapse.
+\textbf{Channel capacity constraint.} Posterior collapse is the phenomenon in which the posterior trivially matches the prior exactly (a KL-divergence of 0) but the latent variables are unused by the decoder. \cite{burgess2018understanding} and \cite{dupont2018learning} instead force the KL-divergence terms to match capacities $C_{\phi}$ and $C_{(\alpha, \psi)}$, which are hyperparameter (see appendix).
+Since the KL-divergence is an upper bound on the mutual information between latent variables and the data \citep{kim2018disentangling, dupont2018learning}, this encourages the latent variables to encode information and aims to prevent posterior collapse.